benyap/resolve-tspaths/README.md

 Performs the same function as **tscpaths** - but that project is no longer maintained.
-A pain point with that package was also that it no control over the logging which was extremely verbose.
-This package provides several more options for better control.
-It is also well tested.
+A pain point with that package was also that it no control over the logging which was extremely verbose. `resolve-tspaths` provides several more options for better control, and it's also well tested.

 ## Inspiration